-Check out the Backyard Biodegradability Test! -17 months & counting!
+Check out the Backyard Biodegradability Test! – 7 years, 5 months and counting!

 We find many more of these so-called “biodegradable” latex balloons, perhaps because the balloon industry has promoted this false information.
-Some understand that mylar (plastic foil) balloons are harmful to the environment, but are led to believe that latex balloons are environmentally friendly.
+Some understand Mylar (plastic foil) balloons are harmful to the environment, but are led to believe latex balloons are environmentally friendly.
 The above picture proves they are not, also see photo gallery.

-Our pictures are proof; make sure to look through the photo gallery.
-This is the non-biased truth, straight from the ocean.
-We photograph each balloon exactly as it is found for documentation of its condition and location, before it is collected.
+The pictures are proof; just take a look through the photo gallery.
+This is the non-biased truth, straight from the natural world.
+Each balloon is photographed exactly as it is found for documentation of its condition and location, before it is collected.
 Many people from around the world are also adding photos of balloons they have found invading their favorite places.
 From oceans to lakesides, from deserts to forests; balloons are being found in the most pristine and wild habitats.

 Please do not take what you hear or read from balloon enthusiasts to be fact.
 When they tell you it biodegrades, remember they may break down eventually after many years, but they do not truly “biodegrade.”
 When they tell you they pop into little pieces, look at the pictures.
 When they say that it does not impact wildlife, the pictures show the truth that it can kill and injure many different species on land and sea.

 Check out what actions you can take on our how to help page.
 By informing other people, you can help save wildlife.
 Please inform every one you can, and if you have any questions or comments please feel free to contact us.

 Everyone can make a difference, every single day.